Why ChatGPT doesn't recommend your brand

 In one paragraph

 ChatGPT doesn't recommend your brand because of one of six fixable problems: blocked crawlers, missing schema, no llms.txt, marketing-shaped (vs answer-shaped) content, no third-party citations, or a flaky homepage.
 Each has a concrete fix; most take under an hour.
-Run a free FixAEO scan and we'll tell you exactly which ones are biting you.
+Run a free FixAEO scan and we'll tell you exactly which ones are biting you — then watch the fixes land with the ChatGPT rank tracker.

 Footnotes